Jesus2421/Jesus2421/README.md

 ## 👨‍💻 About Me

 I am a professional Systems Engineer with nearly ten years of experience in the field.
-My journey in technology began in 2013 at the Universidad Bicentenaria de Aragua in Venezuela, where I discovered my passion for solving complex problems through engineering.
+My journey in technology began in 2013 at the Bicentennial University of Aragua in Venezuela, where I discovered my passion for solving complex problems through engineering.

 In early 2020, I proudly completed my degree as a Systems Engineer, marking the culmination of years of dedication and effort.
 In 2021, I further specialized by earning a scholarship to pursue a Master's degree in Mechatronics, focusing on automation..